 Looking to unwind before bed?
 Try an Epsom salt bath.
 Pour 2 cups of Epsom salts into a tub of hot water, and add a few drops of lavender oil.
-The magnesium salts will relax your muscles, and the smell of lavender has been shown to further the relaxation.
+The magnesium salts will relax your muscles and correct an existing magnesium deficiency is you have one.
+Plus, the smell of lavender has been shown to further the relaxation.

 Meanwhile, there is an extensive natural herbal and nutrient tool kit for sleep.
-Read on for a list of herbs and plants that might help enhance your sleep cycle.
+Read on for a list of herbs for insomnia that will improve your sleep and enhance your sleep cycle.